tanyalamonova/wine_quality/README.md

 # wine_quality

 This project is made to predict wine quality based on different characteristics.
-I used [Wine qality data set](https://archive.ics.uci.edu/ml/datasets/Wine+Quality) to train classifiers.
+I used [Wine quality data set](https://archive.ics.uci.edu/ml/datasets/Wine+Quality) to train classifiers.

 The code is on Python3, I used sklearn to train models, predict quality and show metrics in order to compare the results.
 Confusion matrixes and feature importances graphes are shown using matplotlib.
 I show each classifier's metrics: accuracy score and confusion matrix that allow us to see which model performed better.